 1) Try restarting your wireless router from time to time.
 You can do this by turning the power off at the wall socket, waiting for 5 seconds, and then turning it back on again.
 Your router, like all wireless routers, tries to remember all the devices that connect to it and also keeps a log of possible faults as they occur to help us with our fault diagnosis.
 Over time these logs get filled up and restarting the router clears them out and may help your wireless router to perform better.

 2) Don't hide your wireless router away in a corner or in a cupboard, give it space to breath!!
 Ideally put it on a shelf or a table towards the middle of your property.
 You may need us to fit some extra fibre-optic cable so that you can move the router nearer to the middle of the property.
-If so one of our engineers should be able to fix this for you for a small charge of £50.
-If you would like one of our engineers to help you with moving the router then please submit a request on this website.
+Our engineers are happy to help make sure that the installation can be done in the best position.